sigasi/sigasi_insights/content/manual/onespin.md

 If the `ONESPINROOT` environment variable is set, **OneSpin** will be available on the **Sigasi > Toolchains** Preference page.

+Attention: OneSpin in Sigasi Studio does **not support project names with spaces**.

 Once OneSpin is selected as external compiler, Sigasi Studio will automatically run `read_vhdl` and `read_verilog` on your HDL source files.
 All OneSpin output will logged to the *Console View*.
 All warnings and errors will be shown as problem markers in the Sigasi Studio editor.

 {{< figure src="/img/manual/onespin_compilation.png" alt="OneSpin compilation results" >}}